-- 4.1.
+4.1.
 All adults working with children have a responsibility to maintain public confidence in their ability to safeguard the welfare and best interests of pupils.
 They should adopt high standards of personal conduct in order to maintain the confidence and respect of their colleagues, pupils and the public in general.
 An adult's behaviour or actions, either in or out of the workplace, must not compromise their position within the work setting, or bring the School into disrepute.
+Non-

-Non-exhaustive examples of unacceptable behaviour are contained in our disciplinary procedure/rules. - 4.2.
+- exhaustive examples of unacceptable behaviour are contained in our disciplinary procedure/rules. - 4.2.
 Adults are required to notify the School immediately of any allegation/s of misconduct that are of a safeguarding nature made against them (or implicating them), by a child or adult in relation to any outside work or interest (whether paid or unpaid) and, of any arrest or criminal charge whether child-related or not.
 Where employees fail to do so, this will be treated as a serious breach of this Code and dealt with under our disciplinary procedure. - 4.3.
-Individuals should not behave in a manner which would lead any reasonable person to: - Question their suitability to work with children - Act as an appropriate role model - Make, or encourage others to make sexual remarks to, or about, a pupil - Use inappropriate language to or in the presence of pupils - Discuss their personal or sexual relationships with or in the presence of pupils - Make, or encourage others to make, unprofessional personal comments which scapegoat, demean or humiliate, or might be interpreted as such

-Behaving in an unsuitable way towards children may result in disqualification from childcare under the Childcare Act 2006, prohibition from teaching by the Teaching Regulation Agency (TRA), a bar from engaging in regulated activity, or action by another relevant regulatory.
+Individuals should not behave in a manner which would lead any reasonable person to: - Question their suitability to work with children - Act as an appropriate role model - Make, or encourage others to make sexual remarks to, or about, a pupil - Use inappropriate language to or in the presence of pupils - Discuss their personal or sexual relationships with or in the presence of pupils - Make, or encourage others to make, unprofessional personal comments which scapegoat, demean or humiliate, or might be interpreted as such - Behaving in an unsuitable way towards children may result in disqualification from childcare under the Childcare Act 2006, prohibition from teaching by the Teaching Regulation Agency (TRA), a bar from engaging in regulated activity, or action by another relevant regulatory. - 4.4.

-- 4.4.
 A person's dress and appearance are matters of personal choice, self-expression, religious and cultural customs.
 However, adults must maintain an appropriate standard of dress and personal appearance at work which promotes a positive and professional image.
 Clothing and footwear must be safe and clean and take account of health and safety considerations.
 Footwear must not have an open toe style (this is to prevent injury).
 Adults must ensure they are dressed in ways which are appropriate to their role and not likely to be viewed as offensive, revealing or sexually provocative and specifically should not distract, cause embarrassment or give rise to misunderstanding, should be religious and culturally sensitive and free of any political or otherwise contentious slogans, and not considered to be discriminatory.
 Jeans may be worn with the school T'Shirt by staff working in Early Years, or on school trips, or fundraising days only.
-Jewellry should be limited to maintain the safety of pupils and the wearer.
+Jewellery should be limited to maintain the safety of pupils and the wearer, and must be removed for PE.
+Adults supporting PE must be dressed in an appropriate PE kit, usually a tracksuit and trainers (or bare feet if the children are required to be in bare feet).
 Adults who dress or appear in a manner which may be considered as inappropriate could render themselves vulnerable to criticism or, where the adult is an employee, allegations of misconduct that may lead to action under our disciplinary procedure. - 4.5.
 Personal property of a sexually-explicit nature or property which might be regarded as promoting radicalisation or otherwise inappropriate such as books, magazines, CDs, DVDs or such material on any electronic media including links to such material must not be brought onto or stored on School premises or on any School equipment.